Patient information

 Due to constant activity of the mimic muscles, wrinkles can appear in the overlying skin over the course of a lifetime, for example frown lines above the nose, forehead wrinkles or laugh lines at the corners of the eyes.

-Botulinum toxin reduces muscle contraction by blocking the messenger substance needed for this action.
-Therefore, botulinum toxin injections into the affected muscles lead to muscle relaxation.
+The substance reduces muscle contraction by blocking the messenger substance needed for this action.
+Therefore, injections into the affected muscles lead to muscle relaxation.

-As a result of this muscle relaxation, the overlying wrinkles also smooth out or disappear completely if they were not too deep yet.
-Botulinum toxin is continuously broken down by the body after injection, and its effect lasts for 4-6 months, depending on the patient, the injection site, the dose and the specific formulation of the botulinum toxin used.
+As a result of this muscle relaxation, the overlying wrinkles also smoothened out or disappear completely if they were not too deep yet.
+The substance is continuously broken down by the body after injection, and its effect lasts for 4-6 months, depending on the patient, the injection site, the dose and the specific formulation of the wrinkle treatment used.

 The treatment consists of a consultation, cleaning and disinfection of the area to be treated, and the actual injection..
 The duration of a treatment is about 15 minutes, although there may be variations in time.
 The treatment effect usually appears after 2-3 days, the maximum effect is reached after about 2 weeks.
 Rarely, however, the onset of the effect can be delayed.